Skip to content

 What are the alternatives to the normal distribution?

-7. Uniform distribution: used to model random variables with a constant probability density function over a finite range.
+• The uniform distribution is used to map random variables with constant density functions over a specific, finite range.

 How to choose the appropriate data distribution?